jump-dev/JuMP.jl/docs/src/developers/checklists.md

 ## Post-release

- - [ ] Once the tag is created, pdate the relevant `release-` branch.
+ - [ ] Once the tag is created, update the relevant `release-` branch.
 The latest release branch at the time of writing is `release-1.0` (we haven't back-ported any patches that needed to create a `release-1.Y` branch).
 To to update the release branch with the v1.10.0 tag, do: